aws/aws-sdk-php/docs/configuration.rst

 If you do not provide credentials and there are no environment credentials available, the SDK will attempt to retrieve `IAM Instance Profile credentials <http://docs.amazonwebservices.com/AWSEC2/latest/UserGuide/UsingIAM.html#UsingIAMrolesWithAmazonEC2Instances>`_.
-These credentials are only available on Amazon EC2 instances configured with an Instance Profile.
+These credentials are only available on Amazon EC2 instances configured with an IAM role.

 If absolutely no credentials are provided or found, you will receive an ``Aws\Common\Exception\InstanceProfileCredentialsException`` when you try to make a request.